 A new building with state of the art facilities opened in September 2014.
 The college is on one site with its own 3G pitch, playing fields, sports hall and a gym.
 It is designated into appropriate curriculum areas, the College has two Dance studios and two Drama studios plus a wealth of ICT facilities.
 There is an RE suite, including a Prayer/Reflection Room.

-The college has two Deputy Headteachers, a Teaching School Director, a Business Manager and Assistant Headteachers who, with the Headteacher, form the Leadership Team.
+The college has two Deputy Headteachers, a Teacher Development Partnership Director, a Business Manager and Assistant Headteachers who, with the Headteacher, form the Leadership Team.
 All staff, teaching and support, form an integral part of the college community and have a major role in the education of the students.